dkarunat123/CCHS-Population-Health-Analysis/README.md

 ## Tools

-This project currently uses **R, RStudio, SQLite, DB Browser for SQLite, and Power BI**.
+This project uses **R, RStudio, SQLite, DB Browser for SQLite, and Power BI**.

 R was used for the main data-processing and statistical workflow, SQLite for relational querying, and Power BI for interactive reporting.